Kinovea/kinovea-docs/source/measurement/angle.rst

 Using a goniometer instead of a simple protractor makes it easier to align the protractor with the body segments and helps standardize the way the measurements are made for the range of motion of specific joints.
-An introductory video about goniometers can be found at the following: https://www.youtube.com/watch?v=XfWBKEETjdo

 In Kinovea the goniometer tool has three branches.
 The stationary arm is the thick plain arm.
 The movable arm is the one with the arrow at the end.